 Wearing off tends to happen more frequently as Parkinson’s disease progresses, and when it does, the control of both motor and non-motor symptoms fluctuates.
 As ‘wearing off’ becomes more frequent it may become increasingly difficult to control symptoms and predict when medications will be effective.

-Wearing off can occur any time after starting to take levodopa, after the so-called 'honeymoon period' although it more commonly develops five or more years after the onset of motor symptoms.
+Wearing off can occur any time after starting to take levodopa, although it more commonly develops five or more years after the onset of motor symptoms.

 What are the symptoms of wearing off?